airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

 Synopsis
-> There are major optimizations (bottleknecks) you can spot by passing through your `ExpressJS Middleware` with a fine tooth comb.
+> There are major optimizations (and bottleknecks) you can spot by passing through your `ExpressJS Middleware` with a fine tooth comb.
 I was originally stuck for 6 hours on a middleware issue while settings up PassportJS the second time round after noticing 10,000,000+ sessions in AirPair's MongoDB production